SRI-CSL/yices2/doc/sphinx/source/misc-operations.rst

 function :c:func:`yices_garbage_collect`.

 Yices uses a mark-and-sweep garbage collector.
-Given a set of root terms and types that must be preserved, Yices marks the roots and all the terms and types on which the roots depend.
+Given a set of root terms and types that must be preserved, Yices marks the roots then recursively marks all the terms and types on which the roots depend.
 After this marking phase, all unmarked terms and types are deleted.

 The set of roots is constructed as follows: